Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 Bangyuan 邦媛: the beauty of a state.

-Pengpeng 芃芃: exuberant plants, represents hope and vitality.
+Pengpeng 芃芃: exuberant plants which represent hope and vitality.

 Xiuying 琇莹: bright and luminous gem.